Coconut Oil for Hair Growth: Fact or Fiction?

 Anti-Inflammatory and Pain-Relieving Benefits

 Coconut oil might also be helpful in soothing upset scalps.
-In one study, pure virgin coconut oil, when applied topically, was able to curb inflammation and relieve pain.
+Virgin coconut oil might have anti-inflammatory properties.
 Inflammation has been linked to hair shedding and hair loss in several different ways:

 The lauric acid in coconut oil can help reduce inflammation on your scalp and around hair follicles, offering an all-natural way to keep scalp inflammation in check.

 Here’s where coconut oil’s benefits for your actual locks shine.
 Research has shown that thanks to coconut oil’s medium-chain triglycerides, it can deeply penetrate the hair shaft to both thicken strands and prevent protein loss.
 This can translate into fewer split ends and breakage due to dryness, along with smoother, shinier and healthier-looking hair.

 “They found that coconut oil was better at preventing protein loss than both mineral and sunflower oils when applied either before or after the hair was washed.
 In fact, coconut oil was the best at reducing protein loss in various types of hair, too: undamaged, bleached, chemically treated and UV exposed,” said Dr. Ailynne Marie Vergara-Wijangco, a clinical dermatologist and researcher with Thank Your Skin.

 Researchers in India found that these benefits might be best harnessed by using coconut oil as a pre-shower hair mask and as a leave-in conditioner after showering (stay tuned for more ways to use coconut oil for your hair health).

 Condition & Hydrate: GRO Revitalizing Shampoo and Conditioner Kit